So … you want to know how to remember things.

 Ask is the second word in this powerful acronym that teaches you how to remember names or even how to remember things for a test.

 In the case of names, Bridger is suggesting that we ask for the name to be repeated if we haven’t heard it the first time.
 When it comes to how to memorize things for a test, it’s really the same process.

-I’m sure you’ve had this experience:
+For example, I’m sure you’ve had this experience: